Romans 6:14 For sin will have no dominion over you, for you are not under law but under grace.

 Romans 7:12 So the law is holy, and the commandment is holy and righteous and good.

-Final thought: Paul himself obeyed and kept the Law of God given through Moses ~
+Final thought: Paul himself obeyed and kept the Law of God given through Moses for his entire life ~